Vaxxon® SRP® Pasteurella

 - Proteins (including SRP) are known to produce strong anamnestic response

-SAFE – no adverse events observed in field safety studies following vaccination
+No adverse events observed in field safety studies following vaccination

 - Removal of LPS (endotoxin) reduces systemic reactivity compared to bacterins